numanSlm/DewIT/README.md

-# BashToDo
+# DewIT

-Trying to master my bash skills by trying to develop an application
+Trying to master my bash skills by trying to develop a not so simple todo application